Baptistemontan/leptos_i18n/docs/book/src/declare/03_plurals.md

 }
 ```

-this would produce "1 items", which is not good english.
+this would produce "1 items", which is not good English.

 This can be solved by defining 2 plural forms: